COVID-19 Update for Ronald McDonald House South Island

-Ronald McDonald House South Island (RMHSI) is an essential service.
-This means our core purpose to enable family centred care by keeping families together when their child is in hospital away from home will be fulfilled throughout all national alert levels.
+Ronald McDonald House Charities NZ is an essential service.
+This means our core purpose to enable family-centred care, by keeping families together when their child is in hospital away from home will be fulfilled throughout all national alert levels.

 Many of the families staying at Ronald McDonald House have children with compromised immunity due to their medical conditions and treatment plans.
 These children are at a high risk from Covid-19.